vijayarora003/mobile-coding-challenge/README.md

 # Mobile Developer Coding Challenge

 Please read the instructions below carefully before starting the coding challenge.
-This coding challenger should take no longer than 3 hours to complete.
+This coding challenge should take no longer than 3 hours to complete.

 Once submitted, the mobile team will review your work and get back to you as soon as possible.